ssunday/CharacterQuiz/README.md

 # TAOTATO Character Quiz

 A quiz to determine what member of the Trinity and the One you are.
+For more info, visit [The Spine of the Empire](https://www.thespineoftheempire.com)

-Featuring: Cyclone, King, Spellbinder and Farrco.
+Featuring: Cyclone, King, Spellbinder, Farrco, Balon, and Hequera

 ## Requirements